RapidSoftwareSolutions/rapidapi-android-sdk/README.md

   ```

 #### Post File
-If the file is locally stored, you can read it using `CURLFile` and pass the read stream to the block, like the following:
+If the file is locally stored, you can read it and pass the read stream to the block, but notice that we used `files` flag instead of `data` for "image" argument:

   ```java
 	Map < String, Argument > body = new HashMap < String, Argument > ();